microsoftgraph/msgraph-sdk-powershell/src/Teams/Teams/docs/v1.0-beta/Microsoft.Graph.Teams.md

 ### [New-MgGroupTeamChannel](New-MgGroupTeamChannel.md)
 Create a new channel in a team, as specified in the request body.
+When you create a channel, the maximum length of the channel's `displayName` is 50 characters.
+This is the name that appears to the user in Microsoft Teams.
+You can add a maximum of 200 members when you create a private channel.

 ### [New-MgGroupTeamChannelMember](New-MgGroupTeamChannelMember.md)
 Add a conversationMember to a channel.
 This operation is allowed only for channels with a **membershipType** value of `private` or `shared`.

 ### [New-MgGroupTeamChannelMessage](New-MgGroupTeamChannelMessage.md)
-Send a new chatMessage in the specified channel or a chat.
+Send a new chatMessage in the specified channel.

 ### [New-MgGroupTeamChannelMessageHostedContent](New-MgGroupTeamChannelMessageHostedContent.md)
 Create new navigation property to hostedContents for groups